matteo14c/HaploCoV/README.md

 2. download this repo
 3. run `perl align.pl`
 4. run `perl assign_CL.pl > OUTPUT_FILE`
-5. open the output file, for every sequence the last column will indicate the cluster to which the sequence is assigned
+5. open the output file, for every sequence the last column will indicate the haplogroup to which the sequence is assigned